zchee/neovim-wiki/Installing-Neovim.md

 ## Solus

-Neovim can be installed using the default package manager in Solus (PiSi):
+Neovim can be installed using the default package manager in Solus (eopkg):

-    sudo pisi install neovim
+    sudo eopkg install neovim

 ## Android